JacobAgerbo/QuickFixR/README.md

 ## Installation of conda environment and dependencies for QuickFixR

-*Please find more info on: https://github.com/JacobAgerbo/QuickFixR*

 I base this tutorial on conda and therefore miniconda should be installed prior the tutorial, please see link:
 *https://docs.conda.io/en/latest/miniconda.html*

 First thing we need to do is, creating a conda environment.

 For this you will a config file with all dependencies.
-This file has already been made and can be downloaded [**here**](https://github.com/EBI-Metagenomics/holofood-course/blob/main/sessions/Metabolomics/Metabolomics.yml).
-It is called **Metabolomics.yml**.
+This file has already been made and can be downloaded [**here**](https://github.com/EBI-Metagenomics/holofood-course/blob/main/sessions/Metabolomics/QuickFixR.yml).
+It is called **QuickFixR.yml**.

 ```
-conda env create -f Metabolomics.yml
+conda env create -f QuickFixR.yml
 ```

 This environment has installed R (>4.1) with several packages, but a few more is needed.